mozilla/hawk/README.md

 using the specified hash algorithm.
 The hash is calculated over the concatenated value of (each followed by a newline character):
 * `hawk.1.payload`
 * the content-type in lowercase, without any parameters (e.g. `application/json`)
-* the request payload prior to any content encoding (the exact representation requirements should be specified by the server for payloads other than simple single-part ascii to ensure interoperability)
+* the request payload UTF-8 encoded, prior to any HTTP content encoding (the exact representation requirements should be specified by the server for payloads other than simple single-part ascii to ensure interoperability)

 For example: